• Home

 • Pregnant

-• If an individual has non-diabetic hyperglycaemia or a previous history of gestational diabetes with normoglycaemia, they should be treated as part of the Diabetes Prevention Programme (DPP) cohort
+If an individual has non-diabetic hyperglycaemia or a previous history of gestational diabetes with normoglycaemia, they should be treated as part of the Diabetes Prevention Programme (DPP) cohort.
+The LTC programme is specifically for patients with hypertension who do not meet the DPP cohort criteria.

 Bedfordshire, Luton and Milton Keynes